Board an overnight flight from the UK via Nairobi to the start point of your trip, Kigali.

-Nothing quite compares to meeting a mountain gorilla.
+Today’s experience is unique.
+Nothing can quite compare to meeting a mountain gorilla.
 They're so powerful, yet so strangely human: it feels a little like gazing at your ancestors.
 Join an experienced guide and go gorilla tracking into the thick, wild forest in search of a habituated family.
 Once you've tracked one down, you'll be granted a precious hour in their company, to watch them eat, groom and play.

-On your last day, you’ll have the option to go and track gorilla for a second time.
-Alternatively there are golden monkey to look for, at an additional cost for the permits.
-Alternatively, you can simply relax at the lodge and absorb the magnificent views.
-Later you must leave for Kigali where you’ll spend a final night of relaxation at the Kigali Serena Hotel.
+On your last day at Volcanoes National Park, you’ll have the option to go and track gorilla for a second time.
+Alternatively, there are golden monkey to search out, at an additional cost for the permits.
+If you have soaked up enough sighting of all the magnificent local wildlife, choose to simply relax at the lodge and absorb the awe-inspiring views.

 It’s time to leave Volcanoes National Park behind and bid a fond farewell to the gorilla.
 Drive across the countryside, experiencing all the different landscapes until you reach Kibuye for a short stop.
 From here, the journey takes you to Nyungwe Forest for the next exciting installment on your trip.